 However, temporary circumstances that might affect your performance in an examination, such as illness or bereavement, will not be taken into account under this policy.
 If you need to withdraw from an examination because of such circumstances, please consult our withdrawal regulations.

-Applying for reasonable adjustments
+Applying for reasonable or discretionary adjustments

 - Complete the online form here.

 - We will acknowledge receipt of your application by email.
 You should receive confirmation of any adjustments no later than two weeks before your examination.

 The form must be submitted by the examination application deadline.
 Late submissions will not be considered.